AndrewBubnov/kanban-next/README.md

 # kanban-next

-**kanban-next** is a personal project created by Andrew Bubnov with Next 13, Material-UI, and custom drag-and-drop functionality to build a Kanban-style task management application.
+**kanban-next** is a full-stack personal project created by Andrew Bubnov using Next.js 13, Prisma ORM, Material-UI, and custom drag-and-drop functionality to build a Kanban-style task management application.
 It features user authentication with multiple options, including Google, Facebook, or email and password registration.

 ## Features